eficode-academy/helm-katas/test-helm-deployments.md

 We could verify the regex using shell commands, but that can get messy and hard to maintain, so let's use a programming language to write our test in.

 The golang code is located in `helm-test/sentence-regex-test/sentence_regex.go`, but the implementation is not important for the purpose of this exercise.
-The program will return a exit code 0 if the regex matches, and 1 if it does not.
+The program will return an exit code 0 if the regex matches, and 1 if it does not.

 </details>